Kickstarter fulfillment & order shipping

 For an example, see how we shipped 7000 orders for the Glif in 24 hours.

-Why should I not submit orders to the warehouse in real-time?
+Why should I not submit orders to the fulfillment center in real-time?

-Shipwire offers many options to control when orders are submitted to the warehouse.
-Once orders are “in warehouse”, they are being processed and are not longer editable.
+Shipwire offers many options to control when orders are submitted to the fulfillment center.
+Once orders are “in fulfillment center”, they are being processed and are not longer editable.

 What parcel carrier should I use to ship?